Chien-Liang/restaurant_list_mongodb/README.md

 npm start
 ```

-> Terminal will show `Listening to http://localhost:3000` and `MongoDB Connecting`, and go to `http://localhost:300` to use the app.
+> Terminal will show `Listening to http://localhost:3000` and `MongoDB Connecting`, and go to `http://localhost:300` to start the app.

 ## Features